Romans 11

 and for a stumbling block and for a retribution to them.

-10Let their eyes be darkened not to see,
+10May their eyes be darkened not to see,

-and their backs bent over forever.”e
+and their backs bent over through all time.”

 The Ingrafting of the Gentiles

-11I ask then, did they stumble that they might fall?
+11I say then, did they stumble so that they might fall?
 Never may it be!
 But in their trespass is salvation to the Gentiles, so as to provoke them to jealousy.
 12But if their trespass is the riches of the world, and their failure is the riches of the Gentiles, how much more their fullness!

-All Israel Shall Be Saved
+All Israel Will Be Saved

-“The One Delivering will come out of Zion,
+“The Delivering One will come out of Zion;

 He will remove ungodliness from Jacob.